-Parents, please watch this 5 minute video to help you understand some important considerations when choosing an activity provider for your child.
+Parents, please watch this 5-minute video to help you understand some important considerations when choosing an activity provider for your child.

-Because we are.
-We hear from our families that have been to other area programs about how much better we are in terms of providing a cleaner and healthier atmosphere for your children.
+Because we are, we hear from our families that have been to other area programs about how much better we are in terms of providing a cleaner and healthier atmosphere for your children.
 That's not news to us (but we do love the compliment).
 We spend a lot of time cleaning our gym and lobby.
 Mats and activity surfaces are sanitized each week.
-Floors are made safe for bare feet and the air is filtered and cleaned for healthy breathing.
+Floors are made safe for bare feet, and the air is filtered and cleaned for healthy breathing.
 You won't find any dust bunnies lurking at our place.
 We take the health and comfort of our families pretty seriously.
 You would expect that from someone in our position, wouldn't you?

 Simply call the gym a few weeks prior to your selected date and we can talk you through the process over the phone.
 Remember, you will need to pay a deposit to finalize the party, so be sure to have a credit card ready.
 Once the party is reserved, we will send you an email with a link to the party contract and invitations.
 For more information on Birthday Parties click here, or choose Birthday Parties under the GymCRAZIum Events box or Special Events menu on the home page.

-Gymfinity prides itself on being an instructional program, therefore we have limited open play times, and priority is given to offering our classes.
-Times are scheduled for different age groups to be sure that little ones aren't intimidated by big kids and the bigger kids are not stumbling over the babies.
+Gymfinity prides itself on being an instructional program; therefore, we have limited open play times, and priority is given to offering our classes.
+Times are scheduled for different age groups to be sure that little ones aren't intimidated by big kids, and the bigger kids are not stumbling over the babies.
 Numbers admitted are limited to be sure there is room for the kids to play and play safely.
 For a list of our open play times, please click here, or choose Open Gym from the GymCRAZIum Events menu on the home page.

 Parent's Night Out (PNO) is a time when you can leave the kids (independently potty trained to 12 years old) with us.
-We'll provide dinner, games and supervised play from 4:30pm to 9:30pm.
+We'll provide dinner, games, and supervised play from 4:30 pm to 9:30 pm.
 Take in a movie, go out to dinner, or stay home and chill; you deserve a break.
 Click here, or see PNO information under the GymCRAZIum Events tab on the home page.

 Here at Gymfinity, we run our programs on a month to month basis.
 We have found that families look for flexibility in their schedules.
-By going month to month we won't tie you up with long and restricting sessions and contracts.
-It also gives us an opportunity to prove ourselves every 30 days; if you don't think we are doing what we promised, you can withdraw.
+By going month to month, we won't tie you up with long and restricting sessions and contracts.
+It also allows us to prove ourselves every 30 days; if you don't think we are doing what we promised, you can withdraw.

 Gymnastics provides children with the skills they need to participate in later sports.
 Many children who begin with tumbling and gymnastic programs grow up to compete in other sports such as football, dance, cheer, swimming, soccer, or baseball.
 A good gymnastics program will teach children agility, coordination, and a strong sense of body awareness, as well as provide them with esteem building opportunities and growth.
-The most important benefit a child will gain from a Gymfinity program, however, is having fun & lots of it!
+The most important benefit a child will gain from a Gymfinity program; however, is having fun & lots of it!